Respect Yourself: The Kane Gang version

-In 1984, English pop band the Kane Gang covered the song for their 1985 debut album The Bad and Lowdown World of the Kane Gang.
+In 1984, the British pop band the Kane Gang covered the song for their 1985 debut album The Bad and Lowdown World of the Kane Gang.
 Produced by Pete Wingfield and the band, it was released as the third single from the album.
 This version charted at number 19 in Australia and number 21 in the UK.
 The Kane Gang's version changes the lyric "If you don't give a heck about the man with the Bible in his hands" to "If you don't give a damn about the man with the Bible in his hands".
-The song was also used on Australian TV and radio in the 1980s and 1990s to promote sensible alcohol drinking habits.